14 killed after bus carrying junior hockey team crashes in Canada

 "We don't know who has passed and we don't expect to know right away," he said.
 "We know that the coroner and their office needs to do their work and let families know."

-Garinger said all the team can do now is help the players and their families any way they can.
+Garinger said all the team can do now is help the players and their families however they can.

 "We just need to try to support each other as we deal with this incredible loss to our community, to our province, to our hockey world."